Feng shui money plants: How to grow and care for them like an expert

 The ancient Chinese tradition of feng shui, which means wind and water in Mandarin, is all about rearranging your living space to attract positive energy and peace.
-Besides repositioning furniture pieces and selecting auspicious colours, growing houseplants form a very important component of this lifestyle.
-To make the most of this, you should know all about taking care of feng shui money plants.
+Besides repositioning furniture pieces and selecting auspicious colours, growing houseplants form a very big component of this lifestyle.
+To make the most of this, you should know all about the importance of feng shui money plants, and how to take care of them.

 Money plants and their various types are highly regarded by experts for this purpose.
 They are recommended to keep up the consistent flow of positivity in a house, office or any personal space.